Anuragjuneja/Stock_Analysis/README.md

 # Stock Price Prediction,Trend Analysis and Portfolio Optimization

 ## Project Overview
-This project involves building an LSTM-based model for stock price prediction and trend analysis.
-The model predicts future stock prices based on historical data and evaluates the accuracy of trend predictions for various stocks.
+This project focuses on developing an LSTM-based model to predict stock prices and analyze market trends.
+The model leverages historical data to forecast future stock prices and assesses the accuracy of trend predictions across different stocks.
+Additionally, it aids in constructing a less risky portfolio by minimizing variance.

 ## Features
 - **Data Preprocessing:** Scales and reshapes stock data for LSTM input.